 Additional activities and more will be taking place inside the Tremont Library, including an art exhibit by Learning Never Ends, a sensory friendly room, performances on the Reading Garden stage, face painting and family-friendly restrooms and nursing facilities.

 Various community groups will be at the Festival to share information about the many wonderful programs avilable in our community and the region, including representatives from the Community Relations Committee, Rainbow UA, and the Upper Arlington Commission on Aging.

 Last but not least, the Festival will feature plenty of food and drink options, provided by approximately 20 food vendors and trucks located along Tremont Road, facing into the Festival.

 With an event of this magnitude, it is crucial to recognize the efforts of many groups, organizations and individuals.
 Besides the year-round work of the Cultural Arts Division, as the event nears, additional City divisions become involved, from Police and Fire handling traffic and safety issues to the Parks & Forestry, Streets and Electrical divisions providing the event’s logistical needs.

 The day of the event, a section of Tremont Road (between Northam and Farleigh) will be closed.
 Handicapped/accessible parking will be available in the Tremont Center Parking Lot and can be accessed from Redding Road.

 To get to the Festival, we recommend the following:

 - Take our shuttle from Wellington School, running approximately every 15 minutes.

-- Bike to the Festival and take advantage of our free bike valet service by the Library off Tremont Road.
+- Bike to the Festival and take advantage of our free bike valet service by Saint Mark’s Church located off Tremont Road.